pali101/fws-payments/README.md

 ### Account

 Tracks the funds, lockup, obligations, etc. associated with a single “owner” (where the owner is a smart contract or a wallet).
-Accounts can be both *clients* and *SPs* but we’ll often talk about them as if they were separate types.
+Accounts can be both *clients* and *service providers* but we’ll often talk about them as if they were separate types.

-- **Client —** An account that *pays* an SP (also referred to as the *payer*)
+- **Client —** An account that *pays* a service provider (also referred to as the *payer*)
-- **SP** — An account managed by a service provider to receive payment from a client (also referred to as the *payee*).
+- **Service Provider** — An account managed the provider of some service which receives payment from a client (also referred to as the *payee*).

 ### Rail

-A rail along which payments flow from a client to an SP.
-Rails track lockup, maximum payment rates, and obligations between a client and an SP.
-Client-SP pairs can have multiple payment rails between them but they can also reuse the same rail across multiple deals.
+A rail along which payments flow from a client to a service provider.
+Rails track lockup, maximum payment rates, and obligations between a client and a servive provider.
+Client ↔ Service Provider pairs can have multiple payment rails between them but they can also reuse the same rail across multiple deals.
 Importantly, rails:
-    - Specify the maximum rate at which the client will pay the SP, the actual amount paid for any given period is subject to validation by the **validator** described below.
+- Specify the maximum rate at which the client will pay the service provider, the actual amount paid for any given period is subject to validation by the **validator** described below.
 - Specify the period in advance the client is required to lock funds (the **lockup period**).
-There’s no way to force clients to lock funds in advance, but we can prevent them from *withdrawing* them and make it easy for SPs to tell if their clients haven’t met their lockup minimums, giving them time to settle their accounts.
+There’s no way to force clients to lock funds in advance, but we can prevent them from *withdrawing* them and make it easy for service providers to tell if their clients haven’t met their lockup minimums, giving them time to settle their accounts.

-### **Validator**
+### Validator

-An validator is an (optional) smart contract that can validate/arbitrate payments associated with a single rail.
+An validator is an (optional) smart contract that can validate / arbitrate payments associated with a single rail.
 For example, a payment rail used for PDP will specify the PDP service as its validator.
 A validator can:

 - Prevent settlement of a payment rail entirely.
 - Refuse to settle a payment rail past some epoch.